-The board charter contains guidelines for assessing the materiality of directors' relationships that may affect their independence.
+The Board charter contains guidelines for assessing the materiality of directors' relationships that may affect their independence.
 These guidelines are aligned with the 3rd Edition CGC Recommendations.
-The board charter is available at www.starpharma.com/corporate governance
+The Board charter is available at www.starpharma.com/corporate governance

 The Board reviews the independence of directors before they are appointed, on an annual basis and at any other time where the circumstances of a director change such as to require reassessment.
 The Board has determined that all non-executive directors are independent at the date of this report.
+Refer to Section 1.2 on page 42 for additional information on the independence of Mr Hazleton.